It’s fine…. we ate it as a kid. Unfortunately everything has changed.

 How Today’s Ingredients Compare to Those Used in the Past

 The things that go into our food have changed a lot in the last few decades.
 Because of technology and the desire for convenience, processed foods have become more popular.
-Many popular items now have more additives and artificial ingredients than they did in the past.
+Most popular items now have more additives and artificial ingredients than they did in the past.
 What does this mean for our health?
 Let’s look at how modern food ingredients compare to those from the past.

 Straight from easy to hard